eksctl-io/eksctl/docs/proposal-005-upgrades.md

 It's trusted that upgrades will work as expected with EKS SLA.

-More specifically, an `eks.UpdateClusterVersion` call for cluster running 1.11 trying to go back to 1.10 results the following error:
+More specifically, an `eks.UpdateClusterVersion` call for cluster running 1.11 trying to go back to 1.10 results in the following error:
 ```
 An error occurred (InvalidParameterException) when calling the UpdateClusterVersion operation: unsupported Kubernetes version update from the current version, 1.11, to 1.10
 ```